Self-Esteem

-By: Courtney Garcia-Echeverria
+Written by: Courtney Garcia-Echeverria

-Self-esteem is something that is often overlooked when thinking about how counseling can help a person.
-Self-esteem is that little voice in your head that speaks to you when you look at yourself in the mirror, when you do a project at work, and when you think of your achievements.
 In other words, self-esteem is how you think about yourself & the value that you give yourself.
 One can have high self-esteem or low self-esteem.
 Healthy self-esteem is when we can assess ourselves and still love who we are.
 Healthy self-esteem is where we realize our strengths and believe that we are worthy and of high value.
 If that doesn’t sound like you, you might have low self-esteem.
 This article will outline some signs on how to know if you have low self-esteem, and how counseling would be able to help.

 Characteristics of a person with low self-esteem